emilyantosch/shc_pr3_vl/SOL2/slides_2/main.typ

 ]

 == The Goal of This Chapter
+#slide[
   - We will discuss imperative concepts in programming with Java.
   - You will understand the simple data types in Java.
   - You will control program flow with control structures and loops.
   - You will apply the correct coding style.
+]

 = Simple Data Types
 == Data Types and Memory
 #slide[
   #question[How can a program remember its state?]
   #pause
   - Variables that store the state in the computer's memory.
   - The content of the memory on the computer is interpreted based on the *data type*.
   #figure(
-    image("../assets/img/2024_10_06_data_storage_rev01.png", height: 25%),
+    image("../assets/img/slides_2/2024_10_06_data_storage_rev01.png", height: 25%),
     caption: [Memory in the computer with values from the program], )
 ]

 #slide[
   #question[Which data types do you already know from C?]
   #pause